-Pomerantz LLP announces that a class action lawsuit has been filed against Dick’s Sporting Goods, Inc. (“Dick’s” or the “Company”) and certain of its officers.
+On February 27, 2018, Pomerantz LLP was appointed Lead Counsel in a class action lawsuit against Dick’s Sporting Goods, Inc. (“Dick’s” or the “Company”) and certain of its officers.
 The class action, filed in United States District Court, Southern District of New York, and docketed under 17-cv-03680, is on behalf of a class consisting of investors who purchased or otherwise acquired Dick’s securities, seeking to recover compensable damages caused by defendants’ violations of the Securities Exchange Act of 1934.

 Dick’s Sporting Goods, Inc. is a sporting goods retailer that offers a broad selection of brand name sporting goods equipment, apparel, and footwear.
 The Company owns and operates Golf Galaxy, Inc., Field & Stream and other specialty chain stores.